 Like most bushland in Australia, Gulkula has a healthy population of venomous snakes.
 If you see a snake, don't panic, do not touch it or attempt to move it yourself.
 Please notify a Garma crew member immediately so we can have the ranger safely remove it away from the site.

-Wear insect repellants and cover up at dusk to avoid mosquitoes.
-You may wish to bring a mosquito net as individuals reactions to bites vary.
+Wear insect repellents and cover-up at dusk and dawn to avoid mosquitoes.
+You may wish to bring a mosquito net as individuals’ reactions to bites vary.

 There is also a local population of wild buffalo.
 If seen, do not approach under any circumstances.
-Buffalo are known for their short tempers and are not appreciative of being interrupted.
+Buffalo is known for their short tempers and are not appreciative of being interrupted.
 If you see a buffalo, retreat quietly.
-Please let Garma staff know immediately if you spot a buffalo so that a qualified ranger can assist the buffalo in finding a safer place for it to go about its’ daily business.
+Please let a Garma crew member know immediately if you spot a buffalo so that a qualified ranger can assist in finding a safer place for it to go about its’ daily business.

-A first aid service is available onsite.
+A first-aid service is available onsite for minor injuries or ailments.
 Any serious conditions will be taken to the Nhulunbuy Hospital.
+As the festival is in a remote location with no pharmacy close by, we recommend that you bring all your medications with you.
+We have a fridge located in the administration office to store medicines that require refrigeration.
 Please advise the organisers if you have special needs or conditions.

 PO Box 42119